fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 2: Brief history and evolution of STM32
+# Brief history and evolution of STM32
 ## Advancements Over Time
 - **2009**: Launch of STM32F2 with advanced peripherals and larger memory.
 - **2011**: STM32F4 debuts, bringing more processing power and graphics capabilities.